-Restrain yourself from reacting to news articles, posts, memes etc that make your blood boil with anger until you consult with the Lord.
-What many Christians dare to call ‘righteous anger’ is actually not so righteous.
+What many call ‘righteous anger’ is not so righteous.
 Hear what the Lord is saying.

-However, I see multiple camps splintering off, much like when the ice breaks up on a large body of water.
-Everyone is drifting away from each other, afloat on their own little islands of pet doctrines, political leanings, socio-economic beliefs, etc. It’s no longer one or the other.
+Multiple camps within the Western Church are splintering off like ice breaking up on a large body of water.
+Each camp drifts away from the other, afloat on distant islands of pet doctrines, political leanings and socio-economic beliefs.

-Christians have fallen prey to the spirit behind this isolationist agenda.
-Our enemy knows the power of ‘divide and conquer’.
+Christians also fall prey to the spirit behind this isolationist agenda.
+Our enemy knows the power of ‘divide and conquer.’
 The Body of Christ’s voice has weakened due to its splintering.
 Am I saying that the unity of the Body can only come if we all agree on every issue?
 No!
 In an unhealthy church, everyone within that Body is expected to hold the same party line and agree on every minute fine point of doctrinal beliefs.

-But as individuals within that body, we must lay down fear, frustration, and panic.
-We must resist the fleshly instinct to react to news articles, blogs, Social Media posts, government decisions, etc. with the caveman mentality that our only reactions can be fighting or taking flight.
+As global Body of Christ members, we must lay down fear, frustration, and panic.
+We must resist the fleshly instinct to react to news articles, blogs, Social Media posts, government decisions, etc. We must lay down the caveman mentality that our only reactions can be fighting or taking flight.
 We must give up the right to assume that our way of viewing the world is the only way.

-However, I AM saying that we must step back, take a deep breath, and LISTEN to the Holy Spirit before we speak out against whatever stirs us to unrighteous anger.
-I felt the Lord say, “I am the one who knows your heart, ask me if what is fuelling your diatribes on Social Media is truly righteous anger or fleshly anger driven by underlying fear and insecurity.”
+However, I AM saying that we must step back, take a deep breath, and LISTEN to the Holy Spirit before we speak out against whatever stirs us to anger.
+I felt the Lord say, “I am the one who knows your heart, ask me if what is fuelling your angry rants on Social Media is truly righteous.
+Is it possible your anger is driven by underlying fear and insecurity?”

 We must LISTEN to each other, truly listen, and then listen to Holy Spirit before we react with a blast of angry rhetoric.

-What are some practical steps to take?
+What are some practical steps we can take?
 Scripture is full of them.

 Proverbs 25:8 The Message (MSG) “Don’t jump to conclusions—there may be a perfectly good explanation for what you just saw.”
-Do your own research, click on articles posted by others and read the whole article before making a judgment.
-Do not believe soundbites of videos to be an accurate representation of what the person was actually saying.
+Do your research before passing judgment.
+Do not believe soundbites to be an accurate representation of what the person was actually saying.
 In this age of AI, it is even more important to do your due diligence.
 Hunt down original videos – not edited reels, stories, and sound bites produced by those who are condemning speakers, churches, or leaders.
-Unfortunately, so-called Christian apologetic organisations who constantly take what other ministries are saying entirely out of context.
+Unfortunately, so-called Christian apologetic organizations constantly take what other ministries have said out of context.
 Do your research!

 Until Next Week